 New Zealand's Main Islands Are Stunning.
 But These 8 Smaller Ones Shouldn't Be Missed.

-Attention all bird lovers: This one is for you.
-Tiritiri Matangi, or Tiri for short, is an open wildlife sanctuary that offers a chance to see some of the country’s most endangered birds in the wild -- all just about a 75-minute ferry ride from downtown Auckland.
+Tiritiri Matangi IslandTiritiri Matangi (Tiri for short) is an open wildlife sanctuary and a magnet for birdwatchers—and it's a scant 75-minute ferry ride from downtown Auckland.
 The island has been restored after decades and decades of farming, thanks to the eradication of all the introduced pests and the replanting of hundreds of thousands of native trees.
 That brings us back to the birds: This conservation work helped make it possible to release threatened native bird species back on the island to great success.

 Some birds to look out for include the takahē, korimako (bellbird), kōkako (blue wattled crow), tīeke (saddleback), hihi (stitchbird), and pāteke (brown teal).
 Tiritiri Matangi is also home to some little blue penguins, which are officially the smallest species of penguins in the world and absolutely adorable.
-Bring your binoculars, enjoy the birdsong, and see how many different birds you can spot!
+Bring your binoculars, enjoy the birdsong, and see how many different birds you can spot.

-Exploring Poor Knights Islands, a protected marine and nature reserve, is a little different ballgame, given the fact that it’s forbidden to step foot on any part of them.
+Poor Knights IslandsExploring Poor Knights Islands—a protected marine and nature reserve—is a little different ballgame, given the fact that it’s forbidden to step foot on any part of them.
 Instead, all the adventure and fun takes place under the water.
-World-renowned for its diving and snorkeling, the Poor Knights earned itself a spot on famed French oceanographer Jacques Cousteau’s top 10 dives in the world.
+World-renowned for its diving and snorkeling, the Poor Knights earned themselves a spot on famed French oceanographer Jacques Cousteau’s top 10 dives in the world.

 Great Barrier IslandMaking the trip out to Great Barrier Island/Aotea delivers you to a remote, rugged paradise, a majority of which has been named a protected reserve.
-Seriously, the island runs on solar and generator power and there’s limited phone/internet connection.
-While you’re on your mini digital detox on the island, enjoy the great outdoors with activities like hiking, fishing, horseback riding, paddleboarding, kayaking, surfing, and diving.
-Great Barrier Island is also currently just one of 10 certified dark sky sanctuaries in the world, which means that it’s an exceptional place to stargaze.
+The grid is nowhere to be found: the island runs on solar and generator power and there’s limited phone/internet connection.
+While you’re on your mini digital detox, hike, fish, ride horses, paddleboard, kayak, surf, and dive to your heart's content.
+Great Barrier Island is also one of just 13 certified dark sky sanctuaries in the world, which means that it’s an exceptional place to stargaze.

 To get there, catch a cruise from Auckland, which will take around four and a half hours.
 If being on the sea for that long isn’t your idea of fun, go for a scenic 30-minute flight from Auckland instead.

-A visit to Ulva Island (or Te Wharawhara) is like stepping back in time to a land seemingly untouched by humans.
-A pest-free open sanctuary, the place is alive with birdsong and its unspoiled rainforest lets you spot a variety of birds, including, potentially, the Stewart Island Brown Kiwi.
-Despite the kiwi being a symbol of the country, spotting one in the wild is no easy feat, but they have been known to wander around Ulva Island during the day.
+Ulva IslandUlva Island (or Te Wharawhara) feels practically untouched by humans.
+A pest-free open sanctuary, it's alive with birdsong, which echoes through unspoiled rainforest courtesy of a variety of birds, including, potentially, the Stewart Island Brown Kiwi.
+Despite the kiwi being a symbol of the country, spotting one in the wild is no easy feat, but they have been known to wander around Ulva during the day.